Platform Launching Q1 2026

 Secondary legislation likely introduced when parliamentary time allows.
 Ofgem consults on licensing specifics.

-Meet George response: Finalise compliance playbook, prepare application pack, and extend reporting tooling.
+Meet George: Finalise compliance playbook, prepare application pack, extend reporting tooling.

 2027 (expected)